benlesh/RxEmber/README.md

 RxEmber features several helper methods for setting up properties that are Observables or making Actions or property changes into
 Observables.

-### RxEmber.bindTo() helper
+### RxEmber.helpers.bindTo(propName)

-As stated above, `RxEmber.bindTo` is probably the most important helper.
+As stated above, `RxEmber.helpers.bindTo` is probably the most important helper.
 What it does is:

 1. Subcribe to the observable in the property name provided.
+2. Schedule the emitted events on the Ember "action" queue.
-2. Manage that subscription (i.e. if the observable property changes, re-subscribe)
+3. Manage that subscription (i.e. if the observable property changes, re-subscribe)
-3. Set up a `willDestroy` event that will dispose of the subscription.
+4. Set up disposable of the subscription to occur upon destruction of the object.

 As such, it is very important that all objects using the bindTo helper are destroyed.